swiftcoder-site/swiftcoder-site.github.io/articles/testing/dependency-injection.md

 ### Define dependency

-Depencency injector uses `InjectionKey` to register depencencies.
+1st step: Depencency injector uses `InjectionKey` to register depencencies.
 It stores in the static property a currenct value for every key type (see next chapter to see implementation)

 Every class that is injected has to implement key and current value like this: